Suicide recorded on cell phone sends Utah man to prison

-PROVO, Utah (AP) — A Utah man who helped a teenage girl kill herself and filmed the act to fulfill what prosecutors called a fascination with death will serve at least five years and up to life in prison.
+PROVO, Utah (AP) — A Utah man who helped a teenager kill herself and filmed the act to fulfill what prosecutors called a fascination with death was sentenced Friday to at least five years and up to life in prison.

-Tyerell Joe Przybycien apologized to the girl’s family as he was sentenced Friday on a child abuse homicide charge.
-He pleaded guilty in an agreement with prosecutors that avoided a possible murder conviction in the death of 16-year-old Jchandra Brown.
+Tyerell Joe Przybycien, 19, apologized to the girl’s family, saying what he did “doesn’t deserve pity,” the Deseret News reported.

-Her mother Sue Bryan told a judge through tears that her daughter had been making prom plans shortly before her death.
+The girl’s mother, Sue Bryan, condemned Przybycien as a “sociopath” who researched the fatal hanging ahead of time by carefully measuring rope, nooses and trees.

 Most Read Nation & World Stories